 Individuals that successfully complete all four races in the 4 Deserts Race Series become members of the 4 Deserts Club.
-At the start of 2014, the 4 Deserts Club consisted of 126 individuals representing 30 different countries.
+At the start of 2016, membership in the 4 Deserts Club included 183 individuals representing 35 different countries.

-Only 29 competitors have completed the 4 Deserts Grand Slam which requires them to complete all four races in the 4 Deserts Race Series in one calendar year (between January and December of the same year).
+Only 47 competitors have accomplished the 4 Deserts Grand Slam by completing all four races in the 4 Deserts Race Series in one calendar year (between January and December of the same year).

-Since 2003, more than 100 countries have been represented at the start line of 4 Deserts races.
+More than 100 countries have been represented at the start lines of 4 Deserts and Roving Races.
 Competitors have come from such places as Angola, Argentina, Australia, Bahrain, Belize, China, Colombia, Cyprus, Denmark, Estonia, France, Germany, Guam, Hungary, India, Jamaica, Korea, Kuwait, Latvia, Lithuania, Malaysia, Mexico, New Zealand, Philippines, Poland, Russia, Singapore, Spain, Thailand, United Arab Emirates, United Kingdom, United States, Uruguay, Venezuela, Yemen and Zimbabwe.

-At each race in the 4 Deserts Race Series there are approximately 40 countries represented.
+At each 4 Deserts race, there are approximately 40 countries represented.
 Of these countries, roughly 1/3 of competitors are from North America, 1/3 from Asia Pacific and 1/3 from Europe.

-Competitors in the 4 Deserts Race Series have differing goals: some competitors aim to win or place in the Top Ten, while other competitors enter with the goal of “simply finishing.”
+4 Deserts competitors have differing goals: some competitors aim to win or place in the Top Ten, while other competitors enter with the goal of simply finishing.
 Roughly 20% of competitors run the entire course, while 60% combine running with walking and 20% walk the entire course.